samerlahoud/internet-ecosystem-evolution-esib/project-4.md

-# International ISPs in the Middle East
+# IPv6 AS-Path Inflation

-This project consists in analyzing the international ISPs for the Middle East (MENOG region).
+This project consists in analyzing the AS-path inflation between IPv4 and IPv6 paths in the current DFZ routing table.

 ## Features
 * Lebanon statistics